AdamSajewicz/AdamSajewicz.github.io/_posts/2021-03-05-CodingBat_resolved.md

   - Java
 ---

-Throughout the last year (2020) I resolved all excercises in the CodingBat challenge.
+Throughout the last year (2020) I resolved all exercises in the CodingBat challenge.
 You may read about this also in [my Portfolio page](https://adamsajewicz.github.io/portfolio/#codingbat).

 <!--more-->